zogofinance/zogo-data-api/README.md

 <details>
 <summary><b>zip_codes</b></summary>

-- only applicable for `standalone` platform
+- only applicable when platform is set to `standalone`, otherwise will error
 - if empty, will search data from all zip codes
 - Javascript example: